 You can even go one step further and add a touch of natural elements to your workspace (like plants, natural lighting, etc.).
 Other added amenities like breakout areas for casual meetings and brainstorm sessions might also be a great idea.

-Check out our furniture offering to see what furniture is in-demand amongst offices.
+Check out our modern office furniture offering to see what furniture is in-demand amongst offices.

 It’s entirely possible that no matter what changes you’re willing to bring, your employees just wouldn’t want to shift to in-person work a full week.
 As opposed to that, you too might not want to let go of the idea of working from an office.